WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 Maybe you already realise this, but many people seem not to; you are interviewing **them** as much as they are interviewing **you**, and you need to make your own decision as to whether this role is right for you.

-Once you get to interview, if you ask a question that's anything more than just a general conversation starter, write down the answer!
-If nothing else it shows you're interested, but also it's really hard to recall everything that was said after an interview.
-If you go through to another stage then all of this can be joined together with your own research to build your knowledge of the company and the position you're applying for.
+Once you get to interview, if you ask a question that’s anything more than just a general conversation starter, write down the answer!
+If nothing else it shows you’re interested, but also it’s really hard to recall everything that was said after an interview.
+If you go through to another stage then all of these answers can be joined together with your research to build your knowledge of the company and the position you’re applying for.

 **Practice**